 So, why get a low dose CT?

 Cancer specialists say the low dose CT scans can significantly reduce deaths due to lung cancer because the detail on these scans is more detailed than what you see on a chest X-ray.
 The low dose helical CT uses X-rays to obtain a multiple-image scan of the entire chest during a seven to fifteen second breath-hold.
 A standard chest X-ray requires only a sub-second breath-hold, but produces a single image of the whole chest in which anatomic structures overlie one another.
 The goal of the low dose CT scan is to detect abnormal growths.
 Not all of these growths or nodules are cancerous.

 In fact, finding a nodule is not uncommon, especially for Hoosiers, because the smoking rate is above the national average.
 This statistic underscores the need to improve lung screening rates in Indiana.
 Lung cancer remains the number one cancer in the state and the number one cause of cancer deaths.
 If a CT scan comes back suspicious then the Community Cancer Care physicians have a fast acting response.
 The next step is to determine if the growth is cancerous, and if so, to stage it.

-“We take a multidisciplinary approach to cancer care at Community,” says Jack Wei, MD, radiation oncologist (right) and an MD Anderson Cancer Network™ certified physician.
+“We take a multidisciplinary approach to cancer care at Community,” said Dr. Jack Wei, radiation oncologist and a certified MD Anderson Cancer Network® physician.
 “Detecting lung cancer at its earliest stage and having it removed surgically dramatically improves the survival rates.”